-During this survey, attended noise monitoring was conducted during the day, evening and night periods at each location.
-The duration of each measurement was 15 minutes.
-Atmospheric conditions were measured at each monitoring location.
+During the Q1 survey, attended noise monitoring was conducted during the day, evening and night periods at each location.
+Minimum monitoring periods at each location was in accordance with the EPL; 15 minutes during the day, evening and night periods.
+Atmospheric conditions (at microphone height) were measured at each monitoring location.

 Measured sound levels from various sources were noted during each measurement, and particular attention was paid to the extent of site contribution (if any) to measured levels.
-At each monitoring location, the site-only $L{Aeq,15minute}$ and L{Amax} were measured directly or determined by other methods detailed in Section 7.1 of the NPfI.
+At each monitoring location, the site-only $L{Aeq,15minute}$ and L{Amax} were measured directly or determined by other methods in accordance with Section 7.1 of the NPfI.